jacomyma/mapping-controversies/index.md

   image: assets/images/splash.jpg
 ---

-This teaching material consists of 21 modules of 15 to 45 minutes, for 2 full days in total.
+This tutorial material consists of 21 modules of 15 to 45 minutes, for 2 full days in total.
+It covers some of the technical / practical aspects of controversy mapping with digital methods.
+As such, it is designed to complement teaching on the controversy mapping course.

 **Goal:** learn how to harvest and explore data, formulate insights, and build relatable visualizations.

-**Data:** we will mostly use Wikipedia data to keep things relatively simple, but the techniques generalize to other datasets.
+**Data:** we will mostly use Wikipedia data to keep things relatively simple, but the techniques generalize to other media platforms and datasets.

 **Tools:** we will mostly use Tableau, Gephi, and [Jupyter Notebooks](nb/).
 No experience required.

 ## Overview

 Each tutorial covers a part of this general process, from data harvesting (bottom) to building a controversy atlas (top).
-Once through all the tutorials, use this map to get oriented the landscape of digital methods.
+Once through all the tutorials, the routes on this map provide a set of options for completing the practical steps of a controversy mapping project.

 [![Digital methods map](assets/images/All.jpg)](assets/images/All.jpg)